alberth8/PairingService/dockerInstructions.md

-# How to Dockerize a Flask, MongoDB app
+# How to Dockerize a Flask + MongoDB app

 This is a quick tutorial on how to dockerize a Flask + MongoDB app.
 I experienced quite a few bumps a long the way.
 Hopefully this tutorial will alleviate much of that agony for the reader.